-Are you unhappy with your net promoter score and the number of NPS detractors?
-Wondering how to convert those detractors into promoters?
+Are you unhappy with the number of detractors on your NPS score?
+Wondering if you could turn those detractors into promoters and how to do it?

 (TIP: The SaaS average is actually around 30).